scylladb/scylladb/docs/upgrade/upgrade-opensource/upgrade-guide-from-5.2-to-5.3/upgrade-guide-from-5.2-to-5.3-generic.rst

         There are two alternative upgrade procedures:

         * :ref:`Upgrading ScyllaDB and simultaneously updating 3rd party and OS packages <upgrade-image-recommended-procedure>`.
-It is recommended if you are running a ScyllaDB official image (EC2 AMI, GCP, and Azure images), which is based on Ubuntu 20.04.
+It is recommended if you are running a ScyllaDB official image (EC2 AMI, GCP, and Azure images).

         * :ref:`Upgrading ScyllaDB without updating any external packages <upgrade-image-upgrade-guide-regular-procedure>`.